Does ChatGPT Have Ads? ChatGPT Ads Rollout Status in 2026

 Related reading

-Google Ads Transparency Center vs SERP Ads: which to use
+Google Ads Transparency vs SERP Ads: Which to Use When

-These look like one search problem but they are not.
-The Ads Transparency Center is Google's public ad archive; SERP ads are the live sponsored results.
-Different products, different tools.
+The Google Ads Transparency Center is a public historical ad archive; live SERP ads are real-time sponsored results.
+Different products — which to use when.